The Validated Synthetic Data Principle

-Why your MVP compliance scores must come from real sources — not invented numbers
+Why your MVP compliance scores should use validated synthetic data — not invented numbers

-Every SaaS product starts with mock data.
+Every SaaS product starts with synthetic data.
 Demo dashboards, sample scores, placeholder charts.
 There is nothing wrong with that — you need to ship before you have real users.

-But there is a massive difference between invented mock data and validated mock data.
+But there is a massive difference between invented synthetic data and validated synthetic data.
 One builds trust.
 The other destroys it the moment a compliance officer asks: "Where does this number come from?"

 The Problem with Fake Scores